jverzani/SpecialPolynomials.jl/docs/src/examples.md

 for interpolation and certainly much better than equispaced interpolation"

 For the orthogonal polynomial types, the default for `fit` for degree `n` will use the zeros of `P_{n+1}` to interpolate.
-We can see that some interpolation points lead to better fits than others, in this graphic:
+We can see that some interpolation points lead to better fits than others, in the following graphic:

 ```example
 f(x) = exp(-x)*sinpi(x)